datahub-project/datahub/docs/authentication/guides/sso/configure-oidc-react.md

   is `client_secret_basic`, which uses HTTP Basic authentication.
 Another option is `client_secret_post`, which includes the client_id and secret_id as form parameters in the HTTP POST request.
 For more info, see [OAuth 2.0 Client Authentication](https://darutk.medium.com/oauth-2-0-client-authentication-4b5f929305d4)

+Additional OIDC Options:

+- `AUTH_OIDC_PREFERRED_JWS_ALGORITHM` - Can be used to select a preferred signing algorithm for id tokens.
+Examples include: `RS256` or `HS256`.

 ##### User & Group Provisioning (JIT Provisioning)